microsoft/Microsoft-Rocket-Video-Analytics-Platform/README.md

 # Microsoft Rocket Video Analytics Platform

-A highly extensible software stack to empower everyone to build practical real-world live video analytics applications for object detection and alerting with cutting edge machine learning algorithms.
+A highly extensible software stack to empower everyone to build practical real-world live video analytics applications for object detection and counting/alerting with cutting edge machine learning algorithms.
 The repository features a hybrid edge-cloud video analytics pipeline (built on **C# .NET Core**), which allows **TensorFlow DNN model plug-in**, **GPU/FPGA acceleration**, **docker containerization/Kubernetes orchestration**, and **interactive querying** for after-the-fact analysis.
 A brief summary of Rocket platform can be found inside :memo:[Rocket-features-and-pipelines.pdf](https://aka.ms/Microsoft-Rocket-Video-Analytics-Platform-Rocket-features-and-pipelines.pdf).

 ## How to run the code